pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

         raise Exception("Shouldn't get here")

-Domain events can be compared for equality and inequality as value objects, instances are equal if they have the same type and the same attributes.
+Domain events can be compared for equality as value objects, instances are equal if they have the same type and the same attributes.

 .. code:: python